pulp/pulp-fixtures/README.rst

 Pulp Fixtures is a collection of raw fixture data, scripts for compiling that data into a useful format, and make targets for controlling the whole mess.

+Note that the latest version of these fixtures are available as `hosted fixtures`_.

 Why does Pulp Fixtures exist?
 It exists so that the fixture data used by `Pulp Smash`_  can easily be recreated, and can be altered in a controlled way.
 Pulp Smash does not directly make use of Pulp Fixtures.
 Instead: